-In Example 2-42, short-circuit evaluation prevents the or expression from causing a divide-by-zero error.
-When the value of or_hand is zero, the value of the left operand is true, so PL/SQL does not evaluate the right operand.
-If PL/SQL evaluated both operands before applying the or true operator, the right operand would cause a division by zero error.
+In Example 2-42, short-circuit evaluation prevents the OR expression from causing a divideby-zero error.
+When the value of on\hand is zero, the value of the left operand is TRUE, so PL/SQL does not evaluate the right operand.
+If PL/SQL evaluated both operands before applying the OR operator, the right operand would cause a division by zero error.